 Register for a fluorinated (F gas) account on GOV.UK

 The Welsh Government has worked to transfer EU legislation to ensure it works for Wales.
-Work to improve air quality in Wales will continue as normal, as will the work with Defra and the other devolved administrations to tackle air pollution across the UK after EU exit.
+Work to improve air quality in Wales will continue as normal, as will the work with Defra and the other devolved administrations to tackle air pollution across the UK.

-Welsh Government is working within its devolved areas of responsibility to ensure existing policy objectives, including delivering on our low-carbon ambitions, are not impeded by exiting the EU.
-We are working with the UK government to plan for a no-deal Brexit, including on ensuring that the replacement legislation, as well as the approach to future policy-making works for Wales.
-However, most aspects of energy policy, such as energy pricing & energy security, are the responsibility of the UK government as they are not devolved to Wales.
+We are working within our devolved areas of responsibility to ensure existing policy objectives, including delivering on our low-carbon ambitions, are not impeded by exiting the EU.
+We are working with the UK government to ensure that the replacement legislation, as well as the approach to future policy-making works for Wales.
+However, most aspects of energy policy, such as energy pricing and energy security, are the responsibility of the UK government as they are not devolved to Wales.